gautamgaonkar/Excel-Sales-and-Finance-Analytics-Project/README.md

 ## ❗ Problem Statement

-Develop an interactive Business Intelligence dashboard — **Sales and Finance Analytics Report** — to uncover actionable insights and support strategic planning at Atliq Hardware.
+To develop an interactive Business Intelligence dashboard — **Sales and Finance Analytics Report** — to uncover actionable insights and support strategic planning at Atliq Hardware.

 ---